§ 3050 License required.

 (b) A plan for professional direct supervision of the associate marriage and family therapist shall be submitted to and approved by the Board prior to the applicant's acquiring the marriage and family therapy experience necessary for license as a marriage and family therapist.

 (c) The associate marriage and family therapist license shall be effective for a period of 2 years.
-The license may be renewed once.
+The license may be renewed up to 2 times.

 (d) A LAMFT may submit an application for LMFT upon fulfillment of the experience requirements of this subchapter.